Many dietary supplements on the market are tainted and unsafe. The most commonly tainted dietary supplements are those intended for:

 For more information on dietary supplements, use the resources below.

-Many people who live in locations wtih rainy or cold weather do not get enough vitamin D.
+Many people who live in locations with rainy or cold weather do not get enough Vitamin D.

-Learn how to to get more Vitamin D into your body.
+Learn how to get more Vitamin D into your body.

 The Human Performance Research Center (HPRC) provides:

 Research-backed information to help users make informed decisions about supplements.
 Alerts of recalls, market withdrawals, safety bulletins, and links to additional reliable information on supplements.

 If you have questions about a particular supplement, call the FDA’s toll-free number at (888) INFO-FDA (463-6332).
 Also, contact your healthcare provider immediately if you experience any adverse effects after taking a dietary supplement.
 It is also recommended that you report the problem to FDA

 Guide to Herbs and Supplements: Looking for the Edge – Dietary Supplements

 Published by the Uniformed Services University Consortium for Health and Military Performance, this guide was developed to provide the warfighter a reputable source of information on herbs and supplements.

 Many warfighters use supplements to improve their health and performance, but getting good information isn't always easy.
 Check out resources from our partners at the Natural Medicines Comprehensive database.